bayyangjie/Immigration-Analysis/Schools/README.md

 # Introduction
 With the many existing schools across the different levels of education in Singapore, it is all the more essential to provide parents/students with an accurate overview of the school in Singapore for them to select a school that is best suited to their requirements.
-In this analysis, various metrics are covered which includes location of the schools, single sex or co-ed schools, type of programs offered at the school etc. The aim of the analyis is to provide a comprehensive breakdown of all schools ranging from primary schools to junior colleges.
+This analysis serves as a dashboard that can be updated according to changes in the schools structure in Singapore and can be published online for public access.
+The dashboard breaks down the profiles of all schools in Singapore based on various metrics such as locations, programs offered, single sex/co-ed schools etc.

 # About the dataset
 This is a dataset containing general information of schools in Singapore taken from March 2021 to March 2022.
 The information in the dataset includes address, nearest public transportation of primary, secondary and pre-university schools.

-# Objectives
-Tha aim of the analysis is to form patterns and insights of schools in Singapore based on analysis of various metrics that describe the profile of each school.

 ## Analysis
 1. The spread of education types per town
 2. The number of each school type per town
 3. The number of each school type per zone